Hakizimana-Clement/Kanban-for-Job-Manager/ReadMe.md

 1. Clone the repository: git clone https://github.com/Hakizimana-Clement/Kanban-for-Job-Manager.git

-2. Navigate to the project directory: cd modern-art-gallery
+2. Navigate to the project directory: cd Kanban-for-job-manager

 3. Open the home page (index.html) in a web browser